 - Be mindful of your aspect ratio – A majority of social media sites will require you to convert your logo to a square (or nearly square)-shaped thumbnail.
+This is a great Video Thumbnail Maker.
 Your logo doesn’t need to be a perfect square, but should have the capability of being easily converted to one.
 It’s best to make use of all the space you have so your logo won’t have to be compressed or reduced to fit into the small space.

 - Be consistent – With an effective social media strategy, your logo will be seen on a variety of sites – Facebook, YouTube, and your personal site to name a few.
 For this reason, it’s best to have one logo you use for every site.
 This is also helpful in case a site requires you to crop or resize your image – you want a logo that looks the same, regardless of what’s done with it.

 - Use detached text and graphics – When designing, make sure your text and graphics are separate elements.
 This will help if it ever needs to be converted to a different size.
 In fact, some companies use a single graphic or single letter in social media for ease of use.

 - Simplicity matters – If you have an intricate logo, you run the risk of some of the elements not being recognizable when it’s resized.
 For this reason, you should avoid long taglines, thin lines, and detailed graphical elements.

 - Limit colors and shades – A logo that uses 2-3 colors will work better on a “busy” social media sites because it stands out and won’t get lost in the backdrop.

 7 Ways Your Logo Design Impacts Social Media Marketing